A new mural is honoring Buffalo’s original “King of Wings”

 BUFFALO, N.Y.
 (WIVB) – A long-awaited mural is honoring Buffalo’s original “King of Wings”.

-The mural, which features Buffalo restauranteur John Young, went up this month at the corner of Jefferson Avenue and Cartlon Street – the site of Young’s first restaurant in the Queen City.
+The mural, which features Buffalo restauranteur John Young, went up this month at the corner of Jefferson Avenue and Carlton Street – the site of Young’s first restaurant in the Queen City.

 Young owned several restaurants in the city in the 1960s, 1970s, and early 1980s, and his famous “Mumbo wings” were what they were best known for.